MuhammadMouostafa/object-oriented-programming/1-encapsulation/7-copy-constructor.md

     cout<<endl;

     car1.changeColor("Black");
-    // this will change current_speed in both cars because it wil change the same varible car1.accelerate();
+    // this will change current_speed in car1 only
+    car1.accelerate();